 Making a Coat Hanger Cloth Wreath

 This coat hanger cloth wreath will make a wonderful Christmas decoration.
-This is a guide about making a coat hanger cloth wreath
+This is a page about making a coat hanger cloth wreath

 Are you looking for a way to tie in the colors in your room?
 Or do you just need to fill in a blank wall?
 Want a wreath to match your Christmas decorations?
 This project doesn't take a super creative person to complete.
 It's inexpensive, too.
 Your finished project will look professional and give your room that custom decorator look.